lashifrin/ejabberd-modules/mod_xmlrpc/trunk/README.txt

     ejabberd 1.1.2 or newer
     XMLRPC-Erlang 1.13 with IP, Ruby and Xmerl 1.x patches
     Optional: mod_muc_admin for MUC-related calls
+    Optional: ejabberd SVN trunk r1329 or newer is required for muc_room_set_affiliation

  - Install XMLRPC-Erlang